 Viewing the sunrise from the East Peak on HuaShan Mountain in October 2018.

-Foremost is creating a sense of calm tranquility.
+Foremost is creating a sense of calm tranquility and composure.
 Working within the intrinsic nature of our garden (that translate into how we live) that emphasizes ethical and moral principles.
 We are to make aesthetic assessments based on ethical values.
 Confucius taught us that we are to identify mountains and streams equal to benevolence and wisdom.
 He felt associating with nature one can cultivate a pleasant temperament and inspire better moral behavior.
 Ultimately, the key is in transforming natural scenery into a reflection of the moral character of our spirit.

 Illustrating the art of wu wei, or doing nothing beyond ourselves, most famous for many are the Gardens of Suzhou in China.
 Gardens from a thousand years ago that illustrate this idea of Confucian “gentleman who copies the virtuous”.
 I’ve been here many times.
 When I was teaching at Jining University in Qufu I taught English to students who were to become tour guides.
 Some of them would go to Suzhou to be tour guides at the Gardens of Suzhou.
 I was so envious – but then again, I was their teacher.
 What is known as the “Lingering Garden” to the right is a favorite of mine.
 A key to this idea of garden design depicting our virtue is that “things appear to be harmonious yet different.
 That what appears as different becomes harmonious with its surroundings”.
 As if things that are the same do not contribute to conscious thought.